B1narymask/kyogas/README.md

 # Kyogas
 *(it's actually spelled "kiógas")*

-Kyogas (.kyo) is a minimalistic markup language with static typing that I made because I didn't have anything better to do.
-And because JSON is too verbose and I despise YAML using indentation for everything
+Kyogas (file extension .`kyo`) is a minimalistic markup language with static typing that I made because I didn't have anything better to do.
+And because JSON is too verbose and I despise YAML using indentation for everything.

 ## Why should I use it?